We have a legal duty to identify children missing education (CME) and to make sure they return to education where possible.

 Whereabouts are unknown; educational provision unknown, this will include:

-- children not at their last known address and either has not taken up an allocated school place as expected, or
+- Children not at their last known address and either has not taken up a school place as expected.

 - children with 10 or more days of continuous absence from school without explanation

 Whereabouts known but educational provision is not in place.
 Children whose education is most vulnerable include those who are:

 - living in temporary accommodation or are homeless

 - are highly mobile, such as Gypsy, Roma and Traveller families or services families

 - under the supervision of the youth justice system